Academically or Intellectually Gifted

 In North Carolina, state legislation mandates that public schools identify and serve academically or intellectually gifted (AIG) K-12 students.
 Each LEA determines how to identify and serve its own AIG student population.
 This honors local context and supports each LEA to do what is best for its own AIG student population.
 LEAs must adhere to state legislation, which guides LEAs and defines academically or intellectually gifted students (see below), and also use the NC AIG Program Standards, as a guide in the development of local AIG plans and programs.
 The State Board of Education approved NC AIG Program Standards provide a statewide framework for quality programming while supporting local context.

-NEW: NC AIG Program Standards Update
+NEW: Revised NC AIG Program Standards

-On June 3, 2021, the NC AIG Program Standards were amended by the State Board of Education.
+On July 11, 2024, the NC AIG Program Standards were amended by the State Board of Education.
 This process included a period of review of previous NC AIG Program Standards by internal and external stakeholders, an analysis of feedback provided by stakeholders and the development of proposed revisions, with an additional period of review and feedback collected via survey before presenting to the State Board of Education.
-The newly adopted NC AIG Program Standards will be utilized in preparation for the submission of new Local AIG Plans in the coming year.
-The NC AIG Program Standards serve as the framework for the development local AIG programs.
-The newly revised NC AIG Program Standards may be accessed.
+The NC AIG Program Standards serve as the framework for the development of local AIG programs.
+The newly adopted NC AIG Program Standards will be utilized in preparation for the submission of the 2025-2028 Local AIG Plans in July 2025.

 State Definition of AIG Students